About

 I have managed Gemstone Climbing for the last 6 years and have taught yoga in Twin Falls for over a decade.
 I’m Idaho grown, growing up in Wendell and Hagerman while attending school in Buhl and Twin Falls.
 I have been rock climbing at Gemstone since they opened and went on my first outdoor climbing adventure with Shawn Willsey at Gawkers.
 While managing the climbing gym and yoga keep me very busy, I have been making time for more outdoor climbing adventures.
 I have seen firsthand what climbing has done for people in our community, life changing impacts that I get to witness almost every day.
 Climbing changes lives and I’m grateful we have such an awesome climbing community, and I am grateful to be part of it.

-Jake Jensen – New Board Member
+Jake Jensen – Access

 I was born I was born and raised in Orem, Utah where I started climbing trees in elementary school with the goal of getting high enough that the branches started to break under my weight.
 In college I found climbing again at the local gym.
 Armed with false confidence, I headed into Rock Canyon in search of bolts and taught myself how to climb.
 I have been a climber ever since, and have had the pleasure of climbing more objectives, in more places, than I ever thought possible.
 I engage in all forms of climbing excluding big wall aid climbing which I’m saving for later in life.
 I have my doctorate degree in physical therapy, and treat patients at CPR PT in Twin Falls.
 I am also an adjunct professor at CSI and teach a lab class for the PT assistant program.
 I moved to Twin Falls in 2018 to house sit and work as a contract PT for 8 months, then headed off to Salt Lake City for 5 years to focus on climbing and skiing.
 In 2023 my wife Ashley and I started our family, and decided to move back to Idaho to raise our children.
 We love our friends and community here and find it a perfect place to recreate as a family.